fredokun/arbogen/README.md

 generator for use as part of other projects.
 Note that the library should be considered rather unstable and *will* change in the future.

 Arbogen is packaged for the `opam` package manager.
-It can be installed in your current opam switch by running one of this two commands from the root of the
+This means that it can be installed in your current switch by running `opam install .`.
+Opam will resolve all the dependencies.
-repository:

-- For **Opam 2**: `opam install .`
-- For **Opam 1**: `opam pin add arbogen . && opam install arbogen`.
-(Not tested but should work, source: https://opam.ocaml.org/blog/opam-1-2-pin/).

-In both cases, opam will resolve all the dependencies and install them in your current switch.
-In case you do not want to use opam, you should first install the dependencies listed in `arbogen.opam` and then run `dune build @install` or `make build`.
+If you just want opam to install the dependencies but don't want to install arbogen, run `opam install . --deps-only --with-test --with-doc`.
+The explicit list of all dependencies can be found in `arbogen.opam`.

+To build arbogen manually, run `dune build @install` or `make build`.
 This will build both the executable and the library and expose them under `bin/` and `lib/` at the root of the repository.

 ### Documentation